Back to articles list Articles Cookbook

 Why Should You Use SQL Reports?

-In the past, there have been times when I have wanted to make decisions informed by data stored in a database but have been restricted to just a few standard reports prepared by my IT department.
-Before learning SQL, and how to write reports in SQL, my ability to analyze the data was limited.
-Also, there was the delay while I waited for external IT support to create a custom report.
+In the past, I've wanted to make data-driven decisions but have been restricted to just a few standard reports prepared by my IT department.
+Before learning SQL, my ability to analyze the data was limited.
+Also, there was a delay while I waited for external IT support to create a custom report.

 You may well have had similar experiences.
 But there is a light at the end of the data tunnel.